 Roles and responsibilities

-Paul Richardson, WPP’s Group finance director, is the Board director responsible for corporate sustainability.
+Paul Richardson, WPP’s Group finance director, is the Board director responsible for sustainability.
+He chairs

-He chairs our Sustainability Committee, made up of senior representatives from Group functions, which
+our Sustainability Committee made up of senior representatives from Group functions, which reviews progress

 We track progress against our social and environmental performance indicators.
 Data is collected quarterly

 through our Group financial reporting system.
-Our carbon and employment data is verified by Bureau Veritas,
+Our carbon and people data is verified by Bureau Veritas,

 How we manage sustainability issues